Last Updated on March 15, 2021 by Helga Dosa

-Even without an ancient set of ruins to see, a cathedral to visit, or some centuries-old castle to photograph, the sights of Italy away from the sea are as breathtaking as it is on the coastline.
+Even without an ancient set of ruins to see, a cathedral to visit, or some centuries-old castle to photograph, the sights of Italy away from the sea areas are just as breathtaking as it is on the coastline.
 So much of the country is filled with rolling hills, mountains, and lush scenic rural valleys that you have a hard time not filling your days in one of these scenic landscapes.
-Of the inland parts of the country, Tuscany, probably wins the popularity contest.
-It’s sighted in movies, stories and songs.
+Of the inland parts of the country, Tuscany probably wins the popularity contest.
+It’s sighted in movies, stories, and songs.
 However, there are many intricate places on the map that rival its beauty yet do not receive its accolades.
 Let’s explore now Benevento, Italy too.
 One of Campania’s secret destinations!

 Other notable spots of interest include the Santa Sofia, with its signature bell tower, which dates back to 760, Sant’Ilario dating back to the 6th and 7th centuries, the Palazzo di Paolo V from the 16th century, the church of San Salvatore, from the High Middle Ages and the Cathedral of Santa Maria Assunta dating back from the 9th century.